 At first glance, this recipe may seem complicated, but it's not.

-Read the recipe card below for detailed instructions, but here’s a quick overview.
+Be sure to read the recipe card below for detailed step-by-step instructions, but here's a quick overview.

-- You’ll begin with flattened chicken breasts.
-Add a thin slice of prosciutto and adhere a large sage leaf in the center of the prosciutto slice.
-Pound again to make sure the three layers stick together.
+- Use a meat mallet to flatten the chicken cutlets.
+Add a thin slice of prosciutto to each cutlet.
+Using egg white, adhere a large sage leaf in the center of each prosciutto slice.
+Pound again with the meat mallet to make sure the three layers stick together.

-- Brown on both sides in a skillet, then remove the chicken to a platter to keep warm.
+- In a skillet over medium-high heat, brown the chicken for 3 - 4 minutes on each side, then remove the chicken to a platter to keep warm.

 What to serve with Chicken Saltimbocca